Granada Center

 Granada Mall is a shopping mall located in the eastern ring road highway (airport direction) between exit 8-9 Ghernata District in Riyadh, Saudi Arabia.
 It occupies covered area of 150,000 sqm.
-As of 2012, the centre housed 235 shops.
+As of 2026, the centre houses over 300 retail locations.

 It was built by Saudi Constructioneers (SAUDICO).

 Footbridges

-The mall has two unfinished footbridges.
+The mall has two footbridges completed in 05/04/2026.
 One connects it to the Hilton Hotel, and the other connects it to the nearby metro station.